I’ve discovered things about myself (Michael) while living in a tiny home. Here are two psychological discoveries that

 The carpet, hot running water, warm floors, and a small number of insects was never something I concentrated on when I was living in a normal suburban neighborhood.
-Now, that I don’t have those things, I found myself feeling completely grateful for what I used to have.
+But now, I don’t have those things, I found myself feeling completely grateful for what I used to have.

 These days, if the cold water runs, the floor is swept, and I can name the insect crawling on my wall, I feel totally blessed.

 2. The psychological grip over material things that have no value

 One of the hardest things for me to do – as we were moving into our tiny space – was to let go of items that had no value in my life.
 It was hard to let go of old college books.
 I felt my grandson would need it one day.
 It was hard to let go of my old computer that I last turned on in 2008.

 My mind was fused to materials in my house that provided me with no value where I was going.